Nad Sylvan: The early years (1959–1988)

 Nad Sylvan was born Hugh Erik Stewart on June 4, 1959 in West Covina, California (USA) to the tennis player Hugh Wright Stewart and 19 year old Swedish socialite Agnete Sylvan.
 The couple settled in Sweden, but soon Hugh’s father returned to California.
 After the divorce of his parents, Hugh was renamed Erik Christopher by his mother (1966) and, after adopting his mother's surname too (Sylvan), began the evolution of his artistic name that would later become Nad Sylvan.

 From his earliest years Nad was involved with music.
 At primary school, he often sat by the piano or at the classroom’s harmonium, discovering the cross hand technique and performing songs with the dream of recording and sending his own compositions to Jimi Hendrix.

 During this period he was raised by his grandparents, Astrid and Erik Sylvan, who, despite being a little strict with him, encouraged his passion for music.
 When, aged eleven, he left his grandparents’ house, there was a two year gap in his contact with music and that was when Christopher discovered his love for horses and riding.
 He reconnected with music in 1973, becoming the lead singer of his first band, the short-lived and unsuccessful “White Lightning”.
 In 1975 he fronted “Envoys”, touring Sweden and singing Uriah Heep covers, like “July Morning” and “Easy Living”.
 He was also influenced by Alice Cooper.

 Between 1976 and 1979 Prog Rock became his realm.
 He could play every kind of keyboard (organ, Minimoog, Elka string synthesiser, Fender Rhodes and Mellotron) without putting aside his deep fondness for singing.
 His band, “Avenue”, was influenced by Genesis, Yes, Gentle Giant and Camel.
 Punk rock arrived also on the scene at this time and in 1980 he formed the “Chris Stewart Band”, writing music in the style of Gino Vannelli and Al Jarreau.
-His interest in various musical genres expanded considerably. and he enriched his collection of keyboards with a Yamaha electric Grand Piano (Yamaha CP-80) and a Roland Jupiter-4.
+His interest in various musical genres expanded considerably.
+He enriched his collection of keyboards with a Yamaha electric Grand Piano (Yamaha CP-80) and a Roland Jupiter-4.

 In 1983 Chris signed to Planet Records and released a Disco single, “Midnatt” (Midnight), sung in Swedish.
 He then joined “Hasse Carlson and the Tectives”, touring Sweden for a year with a repertoire in Swedish.
 When Hasse left the band, the remaining members changed the name to “One by One” and with Chris as lead singer, released two singles: “Dancing Mono” (written by Chris) and “Say You Never”.
 No album could be released at that time because the record company had put the band on hold.
 In Spring 1987 the offer to support two Lionel Richie shows in Stockholm and Gothenburg arrived.
 However, as the band hadn’t played together for some time, the experience proved disappointing.